xKamaiL/sqlf/README.md

 - You may dynamically apply filters by adding where conditions, change result ordering, etc.
 - You may safely use `?` placeholders in your SQL fragments - `sqlf` converts them to PostgreSQL-like `$1, $2, ...` placeholders if needed and does the numbering for you.
-- You may `.Bind` your structure to database columns like you do with other similar libraries.
+- You may `.Struct` your structure to database columns like you do with other similar libraries.
 - `sqlf.Stmt` has methods to execute a query using any `database/sql` compatible driver.

 What `sqlf` doesn't?